 Tax credits can help reduce your liability dollar-for-dollar.
 That being said, they generally cannot reduce your income tax liability to less than zero.
 Simply put, your gross tax liability is the amount you are responsible for paying before any credits are applied.

 The majority of tax credits are non-refundable.
-This means that any excess amount expires the year in which it is used, and is not refunded to you.
-There are some refundable tax credits, though ? and with these, your refund can grow.
+This means that any excess amount expires the year in which it is used and is not refunded to you.
+However, there are some refundable tax credits, and with these your refund can grow.

 To get a better idea of how tax credits work and whether or not you qualify, you need to know what is available to taxpayers in your situation.
 Some of the most common tax credits include: credits for child and dependent care expenses, education tax credits, the earned income tax credit, adoption tax credit, and the foreign tax credit.